Linking neighbors through psychosocial support

-My Community (AECID)
+About the My Community (AECID) project

 As the Syrian conflict has entered its fifth year, more than 85 % of refugees live in non-camp areas where services remain scattered.
 The dispersion of non-camp refugees presents a problem in terms of delivery of services.
 According to a report by the International Peace Institute (IPA) of May 2015, schooling and formal education are among the biggest challenges with about 38% of school-age Syrian children not attending school.
 Particularly in large urban areas these problems are compounded by already existing high levels of poverty, which force primarily boys to look for employment: compared to 13% of Syrian boys working (aged 14 or above), only 8% of Jordanian boys of the same age work as well.
 Through our work we have identified two locations where this situation is particularly acute: Sahab district (in East Amman) and the city of Zarqa and its outskirts.

 Meanwhile, the Jordanian host communities in Zarqa and Sahab are struggling as well, as the competition for the limited resources and services available has intensified.
-Both Jordanians as well as refugees are faced with a diversity of sever challenges including crime and harassment, drugs, education degradation, lack of community recreation resources and more.
+Both Jordanians as well as refugees are faced with a diversity of severe challenges including crime and harassment, drugs, education degradation, lack of community recreation resources and more.
 These issues are supplemented with problems that are characteristic to host communities, such as the mistrust between the diverse members of the community – between the hosts, the permanent residents and the recent arrivals, the Syrian refugees.

 “My Community” (Mujtama’i) Project